ome/omero-documentation/server/legacy-upgrade.rst

 Configuration for ***OMERO.web*** changed significantly in 4.2.1 to ease many of the deployment issues on both Unix and Windows platforms.
-Therefore, it is not necessarily, or possible to copy your web settings.py, but rather you should see the `"Web on Production" <install_web>`_ page for more information on setting up your web server.
+Therefore, it is not necessarily, or possible to copy your web settings.py, but rather you should see the :ref:`rst_install_web` page for more information on setting up your web server.
 This can safely be done after the OMERO server is running.

 Additional (Optional) Services